Snakinya/quant72ai/README.md

 ## Usage Guide

-### Token Analysis
+### Token Analysis and Trading

 1. Enter the token pool address in the chat interface
 2. The AI assistant will automatically retrieve and analyze token information
 3. View technical indicators and trend analysis results

-### Strategy Backtesting

-1. Enter the backtesting command in the chat interface, for example: "Backtest RSI strategy using token address 0x..."
-2. Specify backtesting parameters such as time period, RSI period, overbought/oversold thresholds
+4. Backtest strategies by specifying parameters such as time period, RSI values, and thresholds

+### Blockchain Data Exploration

+1. Request information about specific blockchain addresses, contracts, or protocols
+2. Analyze transaction history, contract interactions, or protocol metrics
+3. Compare data across different time periods or blockchain networks
+4. Generate visualizations of on-chain activities and trends

+### Blockchain Interaction

+1. Connect your wallet or specify addresses for interaction
+2. Issue conversational commands for token transfers, contract interactions, or NFT operations
-3. View backtesting results, including return rate, win rate, and transaction records
+3. Receive real-time confirmation and transaction details
+4. Monitor transaction status and receive notifications upon completion

 ### Custom Analysis

 1. Describe your analysis needs using natural language
 2. The AI assistant will provide relevant analysis and recommendations based on your requirements
-3. You can request generation of analysis reports or trading plans
+3. Request generation of custom reports, visualizations, or action plans

 ## Contribution Guidelines